-Students may get their vaccinations through the Arthur Ashe Student Health and Wellness Center (http://www.studenthealth.ucla.edu/) or through their personal physicians.
+Students may get their vaccinations through the Arthur Ashe Student Health and Wellness Center or through their personal physicians.
 If not getting vaccinations directly through the Ashe Center, students must provide documentation to the Ashe Center from their physicians and may be required to take certain blood tests to prove immunity.

-\NEW - Effective Fall 2022, the COVID-19 and Influenza vaccines are now required for all UCLA students.
+NEW - Effective Fall 2022, the COVID-19 and Influenza vaccines are now required for all UCLA students.